 be amenities and assets of great value to the city, its people,

-property should be protected.
+and its economy.
 Viewshed Protection districts are

 overlay districts that will be used primarily for unique

 situations regarding views and vistas that are not adequately